mhuang001/fdi-dev/doc/sphinx/usage/dataset.rst

 Three types of datasets are implemented to store potentially any data as a dataset.
 Like a product, all datasets may have meta data, with the distinction that the meta data of a dataset is related to that particular dataset only.

-:array dataset: a dataset containing array data (say a data vector, array, cube etc...) and may have a unit.
+:array dataset: a dataset containing array data (say a data vector, array, cube etc...) and may have a unit and a typecode for efficient storing.
-:table dataset: a dataset containing a collection of columns.
-Each column contains array data (say a data vector, array, cube etc...) and may have a unit.
+:table dataset: a dataset containing a collection of columns with column header as the key.
+Each column contains array dataset.
 All columns have the same number of rows.
-Together they make up the table.
 :composite dataset: a dataset containing a collection of datasets.
 This allows arbitrary complex structures, as a child dataset within a composite dataset may be a composite dataset itself and so on...

 Metadata and Parameters
 -----------------------

-:Meta data: data about data.
-Defined as a collection of parameters.
+:Metadata: data about data.
+Defined as a collection of named Parameters.

-:Parameter: named scalar variables.
+:Parameter: scalar or vector variables.
 	    This package provides the following parameter types:

-   * _Parameter_: Contains value (classes whitelisted in ParameterTypes)
+   * *Parameter*: Contains a value, description, type, validity specification, and default value.
+Value, default, and type are type-bound in metadata.ParameterTypes.
+If requested, a Parameter can check its value or a given value with the validity specification, which can be a combination of descrete values, ranges, and bit-masked values.
-   * _NumericParameter_: Contains a number with a unit.
+   * *NumericParameter*: Contains a number with a unit and a typecode besides those of Parameter.

-Apart from the value of a parameter you can ask it for its description and -if it is a numeric parameter- for its unit as well.
+   * *DateParameter*: Same as Parameter except taking a FineTime date-time date as the value, and Python datetime.format as the typecode.
+   * *StringParameter*: Same as Parameter except taking a string as the value, and 'B' (for byte unsigned) as the default typecode.

 History
 -------